Do Language Models Exhibit the Same Cognitive Biases in Problem Solving as Human Learners?: Human Biases in Word Problems

 \paragraph{Mental model: Transfer vs comparison bias. } Irrespective of which relational keyword is used, comparison-type problems tend to be more difficult for children than other types of arithmetic concepts \citep{riley-1983-development}.
 In particular, grade school children display a significant difference in performance between comparison problems and transfer problems.
 Consider the same premise as above but with a slightly different continuation:

-This is a transfer problem,\footnote{ Transfer is often called \emph{change} elsewhere \citep{Nesher1982TheDO}.} concerning a change of state of some quantity.
-It has the same symbolic expression as the comparison problems above (although with a different mental model), but is easier for young children to solve.
+This is a transfer problem (often called a \emph{change} elsewhere; \citealp{Nesher1982TheDO}), concerning a change of state of some quantity.
+It has the same arithmetic expression as the comparison problems above (although with another mental model), but is easier for young children to solve.
 In analyzing their solution strategies, it has been found that comparison problems require a number-matching type strategy that appears to be more sophisticated than the counting-type strategies that are often sufficient for solving transfer problems \citep{riley-1983-development, carpenter-moser-1984-acquisition}.

-\paragraph{Symbolic expressions: The carry effect.} Beyond the text and mental model, it is natural that the particular numbers used in a problem will have an effect on a child's performance \citep{daroczy-et-al-2015-word}.
-Consider the same problem(s) as above, but with a different number given in the premise:
+\paragraph{Arithmetic expressions: The carry effect.} Beyond the text and mental model, it is natural that the particular numbers used in a problem will have an effect on a child's performance \citep{daroczy-et-al-2015-word}.
+Consider the same problem(s) as above, but with a different number given in the premise:\looseness=-1

-The problem now has the symbolic expression $22-3$, which involves an arithmetic \emph{carry} (also called borrow, in the case of subtraction).
+The problem now has the arithmetic expression $22-3$, which involves an arithmetic \emph{carry}, which is also called a borrowing in the case of subtraction.
 A carry is a digit that is transferred from one column of digits to another as the result of an arithmetic computation.
-In this subtraction computation, a unit carry of $1$ is transferred from the column of units to the column of tens in order to make the answer $19$.\footnote{Addition is analogous: $19+3$ involves a unit carry of $1$.} The previous expression ($5-3$) did not have a carry, which is easier for children \citep{HITCH1978302, ASHCRAFT1992301}.
-The presence of a carry introduces an additional subroutine from the standard sequence of operations, which places higher demand on working memory \citep{Fuerst2000carry}.\footnote{The particular numbers given in the examples here are small enough for children to likely be relying on memory for these computations \citep{KOSHMIDER199153}, which could erase the effect of carry.
-We account for this in our experiments (\cref{sec:numerical-tests}) by considering larger number ranges.}
+In this subtraction computation, a unit carry of $1$ is transferred from the column of units to the column of tens in order to make the answer $19$.
+The previous expression ($5-3$) did not have a carry, which is easier for children \citep{HITCH1978302, ASHCRAFT1992301}.
+The presence of a carry introduces an additional subroutine from the standard sequence of operations, which places a higher load on working memory \citep{Fuerst2000carry}.\footnote{The particular example numbers given here are small enough for children to likely be relying on retrieval from some long-term memory store instead of algorithmic computation \citep{KOSHMIDER199153}, which could erase the effect of carry.
+We account for this in our experiments (\cref{sec:numerical-tests}) by using larger number ranges. }\looseness=-1